Hay fever is an allergy which develops

 Address the alkaline balance in the body.
 Check the pH of your saliva with pHydrion paper.
 If the saliva pH is below 7.2 then you may have an imbalance of the bacteria flora in the intestines.
-To increase your oral pH to a normal 7.2 or greater, drink 1 teaspoon
+To increase your oral pH to a normal 7.2 or greater, drink one teaspoon

-bicarbonate of soda in 2 ounces of
+bicarbonate of soda in two ounces of

 cooled boiled water.

-oral cancer.
 Cleaning teeth with

 bicarbonate of soda after eating and avoiding commercial powerful chemical laden toothpastes and mouthwashes which can also help readdress the balance.